 The Center intends to use the records requested here similarly.
 The Center's work appears in more than 2,500 news stories online and in print, radio and TV per month, including regular reporting in such important outlets as The New York Times, Washington Post, and Los Angeles Times.
-Many media outlets have reported on the reassignment of Interior senior officials.
 In 2016, more than 2 million people visited the Center's extensive website, viewing a total of more than 5.2 million pages.
 The Center sends out more than 277 email newsletters and action alerts per year to more than 1.3 million members and supporters.
 Three times a year, the Center sends printed newsletters to more than 58,016 members.
-More than 233,000 people have "liked" the Center on Facebook, and there are regular postings regarding the changing priorities under the Trump administration and their impacts on environmental health and policy.
+More than 233,000 people have "liked" the Center on Facebook, and there are regular postings regarding the connection between energy efficiency and environmental health.
 The Center also regularly tweets to more than 52,200 followers on Twitter.
 The Center intends to use any or all of these far-reaching media outlets to share with the public information obtained as a result of this request.

-Public oversight and enhanced understanding of the Interior's duties is absolutely necessary.
-In determining whether disclosure of requested information will contribute significantly to public understanding, a guiding test is whether the requester will disseminate the information to a reasonably broad audience of persons interested in the subject.
+Public oversight and enhanced understanding of the DOE's duties is absolutely necessary.
+In determining whether disclosure of requested information will contribute significantly to public understanding, a guiding test is whether the requester will disseminate the information to a reasonably-broad audience of persons interested in the subject.
 Carney v U.S. Dept. of Justice, 19 F.3d 807 (2nd Cir.
 1994).
 The Center need not show how it intends to distribute the information, because "[n]othing in FOIA, the [agency] regulation, or our case law require[s] such pointless specificity."
 Judicial Watch, 326 F.3d at 1314.
 It is sufficient for the Center to show how it distributes information to the public generally.
 Id.